erritax/MNIST-Classification-with-Augmentation/README.md

 - momentum = 0.5

 ## Results
-The classification model was trained on real MNIST images as well as with synthetically generated images if indicated.
+The classification model was trained on real MNIST images as well as the synthetically generated images, if indicated.
 The model was tested with the testing dataset in MNIST.

 The following figure depicts the results of various dataset sizes and accuracy scores when tested with and without synthetic data.
 Without fail, when synthetic data was added to the dataset, accuracy was improved.

 ![image](https://github.com/user-attachments/assets/9320b9e0-ae60-48d5-b8f4-9a95c0af16ed)

-An interesting metric when exploring the effects of the synthetic data is losses.
+An interesting metric when exploring the effects of the synthetic data is average losses.
 Shown below, there's no clear indication that the addition of synthetic data decreased average losses, meaning that the testing results often deviate more from the ground truth.

 ![image](https://github.com/user-attachments/assets/47bebe23-0955-49f6-8ab0-c3e0775a19e7)

-A notable reason for this explanation could be the quality of the synthetic data generated.
+A notable reason for this explanation could be the quality of the synthetic data generated and the addition of noisy data.
 It was noted that the natural language prompt fed to the LLM for data augmentation was simple, and only ten example images were provided.
-One of the most prevalent issues was that because a singular grid of digits were provided rather than 10 separate images, despite indicating in the prompt, the image generated included multiple digits on one image.
+One of the most prevalent issues was that, because a singular grid of digits was provided rather than 10 separate images, despite indicating in the prompt, the image generated included multiple digits in one.

 ## Examples of Noisy Data